 Today (Monday) you will begin your journey to the project site.
 You will be collected from your hotel by 6am and be taken to the Fort Railway Station.
 You will be collected by 6 am on the day your program starts to catch the train at 7 am.
 After the train journey, you will arrive at the cultural capital of Kandy.
-You will have an hour or two to visit Kandy before taking a bus directly to the field site.
+You will have an hour or two to visit Kandy before taking a bus directly to the project site.
 After you have settled in you will have an orientation and get to know your fellow volunteers.
 You will then dive straight in and spend the afternoon looking out for wildlife at the water tanks!

-During these days your group will be split into 2 teams and you will each engage in a wide variety of different wildlife and elephant conservation tasks out in the field, visiting forests and national parks.
+During these days your group will be split into teams and you will each engage in a wide variety of different wildlife and elephant conservation tasks out in the field, visiting forests and national parks.
 Here you will partake in the various elephant ID, carnivore, herbivore and bird mapping projects, as well as monitoring plant plots and electric fences which have already been put in place by the project.
-Additionally, you will also get to visit local villages with project scientists to assess and observe human-elephant conflict resolution projects.
+Additionally, you will also get to visit local villages with project scientists to assess and observe human-elephant conflict in the area.
 There will also be time off when you can relax or visit cultural sites nearby (such as Sigiriya and the Temple of the Tooth).

 Dates, Availability & Price